-This page is intended to address some frequently asked questions, and help you to be more informed on issues relating to wig and hair piece terms and maintenance.
-We also discuss issues relating to wigs, hairpieces, and medical concerns.
+This page is intended to address some frequently asked questions and address issues relating to wig and hair piece terms and maintenance.

 Q. Why am I loosing my hair?

-A. Hair loss can be due to a number of factors including low iron levels, low vitamin D, low iodine, the pill and related hormonal levels, thyroid or adrenal problems and, of course, stress.
+A. Hair loss can be due to a number of factors including low iron levels, low vitamin D, low iodine, stress, the pill and related hormonal levels, thyroid or adrenal problems and, of course, cancer treatments.

 Women often wear wigs or hairpieces when experiencing unexplained hair loss to reduce their level of stress that accompanies hair loss, thereby breaking the cause and effect.